arjkb/jekpost/README.md

 # JekPost

-JekPost is a simple script to ease the post creation ritual of [Jekyll.](https://jekyllrb.com/)
+A simple script to ease the post creation ritual of [Jekyll.](https://jekyllrb.com/)

 As of today, the script does the following:

-* Create a new jekyll post file with appropriately formatted filename.
+1. Create a new jekyll post file with appropriately formatted filename.
-* Add required metadata to the top of the post file.
+2. Add required metadata to the top of the post file.

 ### Installation